madetech/handbook/benefits/flexible_working.md

 # Flexible Working

-For a variety of reasons, people may choose to work fewer days per week than the usual Monday - Friday.
+For a variety of reasons, people may prefer to work fewer than 5 days per week.

-Wherever possible we aim to accommodate this.
-Note: This benefit is only available to current team members as the majority of our open roles are advertised as full time.
-We'll always aim to support working patterns where we can, due to client considerations, we have an internal process for requesting a flexible working pattern, and we default roles to a standard pattern
+We try to accommodate this when we can.
+Because of client considerations, and to manage any other business impact, we have a process for requesting a flexible working pattern.
+Generally, we work Monday to Friday in all roles.

 ## Some things to consider

-- Please provide as much notice as you're able - ideally 2 months or more - for a change to your working patterns.
-It allows us to ensure deliveries are resourced appropriately.
+* Please provide as much notice as you're able - ideally 2 months or more - for a change to your working patterns.
+It helps us make sure our client commitments can continue to be met.

-- As staffing needs across the business change, we'll do our best to continue to accommodate any flexible working patterns.
-However, there may be times where we need to discuss temporary or permanent changes to your flexible working schedule.
-We'll try to give you as much notice as possible of any proposed change.
+* As project and scheduling needs change, we'll do our best to accommodate flexible working patterns.
+But there may be very occasional times when we need to discuss temporary or permanent changes to a flexible working schedule.
+We'll try to give you as much notice as we can of any possible change.

-- Your salary and any bonus payments will be pro-rated as a percentage of a 5 day week.
-For example, if you opt to work 4 out of 5 days, your salary and any bonus would be reduced by 20%.
+* Your salary and any bonus payments will be pro-rated as a percentage of a 5 day week.
+For example, if you work 4 out of 5 days, your salary and any bonus would be reduced by 20%.

-- As your salary is reduced, so too will your individual and employer pension contributions.
-You may consider increasing your individual contribution to account for this.
+* As your salary is reduced, so too will your individual and employer pension contributions.
+You may like to increase your individual contribution to account for this.

-- As per our [remote working policy](remote_working.md), we encourage Fridays to be spent in the office wherever possible.
+* If you request a flexible working pattern, there’s usually a temporary trial period to assess the feasibility before any final change is confirmed.
+* At the moment, we can only ordinarily support reduced working hours and not compressed hours or other patterns (such as annualised hours etc).